 Get a second opinion

-    There’s many reasons a coach is valuable – but most importantly is that they can sometimes see you better than you see yourself.
-“Your training can go through a period of not feeling that good and it takes an external person to be able to see that you’ve been feeling down for the last four or five days so something isn’t right.
-Take two days off and freshen up or you'll cook yourself if you keep going.
+There are many reasons a coach is valuable – one key reason is that an outsider can sometimes see you better than you see yourself.
+“Your training can go through a period of not feeling that good, and it takes an external person to be able to see that you’ve been feeling down for the last four or five days so something isn’t right.
 A coach helps you to stay objective.”

 Use Suunto’s recovery features

 One of the best things about your Suunto watch?
 It not only tracks your training – it helps you recover, too.
 Here’s what Ryan has to say about a few of the features.

 “If my Suunto watch says I need 48 hours to recover, I know I’ve done a big session.
 I might not always take the 48 hours to recover, but it tells me I should take it easy.
 Maybe the next run will be slow or I might go hiking instead.”

 “When I use a heart rate monitor I look at the average heart rate just to see the overall stress of the training session on my system so I get a gauge of the load.
 I generally prefer keeping things to feel, but using a heart rate monitor sometimes is definitely helpful.
 It’s good to use these tools to double check things.”

 “At one stage when I had glandular fever last year I used the recovery features on my Ambit3, which allow me to monitor the variance of your resting heart rate, to make sure I wasn’t pushing my body too hard.
 Using this is really useful when you’re doing a big block of training because it allows you to see when you’re starting to overcook things.”